xsznix/sure-up-fe-interview/README.md

 4. A user should be able to remove vehicles from the list (via `/vehicles/:id` `method: delete`)

 #### Libraries:
-You are limited to [jQuery](http://jquery.com/), [underscore](http://underscorejs.org/) and [backbone](http://backbonejs.org) as we use this on our stack.
+You are limited to [jQuery](http://jquery.com/), [underscore](http://underscorejs.org/) and [backbone](http://backbonejs.org) as we use these on our stack.

 #### CSS:
 You have the freedom of choosing a css framework.
 You're free to use your imagination.
-Kudos on making it pretty, but definitely will not be held against you.
+Kudos on making it pretty, but it definitely will not be held against you if it isn't.
 We're more concerned with how you setup your css rather than how it looks.
 ____

 Questions?
 Concerns?
 Feel free to ask Kaoru!